gabsolutely/esp32-projects/Project22-MiniIoTCloud/README.md

 1) PC: Install Python 3.8+ and Flask.
    - python3 -m venv venv
    - source venv/bin/activate  # or venv\Scripts\activate on Windows
-   - pip install -r requirements.txt
+   - pip install -r requirements.txt (or just Flask since its the only requirement for now)

 2) Run the server on your machine (make sure firewall allows port 5000):
    - python server.py